-Telkom also has the flexibility to be more prudent in its capital spending over the next 12 months, spending at the lower end of its market guidance between 16% and 20% of revenue and slowing down the migration of copper to fibre.
-We will continue to make capital investments a priority over dividends for the coming years.
+Telkom also has the option to be more prudent in its capital spending over the next 12 months and could reduce spending to the lower end of its market guidance of 16% to 18%, but we expect the company will continue to make capital investments a priority over dividends for the coming years.

-Cash flow generation has improved and allows to keep leverage stable
+Cash flow generation has weakened, leading to a slight increase in leverage

-- [1] Cash flow from operations shown excluding dividend payments - [2] This represents Moody's forward view, not the view of the issuer; and unless noted in the text, does not incorporate significant acquisitions and divestitures.
+[1] Cash flow from operations shown excluding dividend payments

+[2] This represents Moody's forward view, not the view of the issuer; and unless noted in the text, does not incorporate significant acquisitions and divestitures.
 Source: Moody's Investors Service